-Backing up the site data from BeyondTrust on a regular basis is an essential part of appliance administration and maintenance.
-Most of the settings and data from the /login administrative web interface can be captured as a single .nsb file.
-In most cases, the /appliance administrative web interface contains the SSL certificates and network configuration of the appliance.
-These are essential to the functionality of the appliance and must be configured during the recovery process.
+Backing up the site data from BeyondTrust on a regular basis is an essential part of Secure Remote Access administration and maintenance.
+Most of the settings and data from the /login administrative web interface can be captured as a single NSB file.
+In most cases, the /appliance administrative web interface contains the SSL certificates and network configuration of the B Series Appliance.
+These are essential to the functionality of the B Series Appliance and must be configured during the recovery process.

 With the exception of certificates, /appliance configuration cannot be downloaded as a single, password-protected file in the way /login configuration can.
 The /appliance configuration must be backed up using screenshots and/ or text data.
-These files should be given an identifying name, including the appliance version, appliance serial number, base software version, and system time as shown on the Status page of the appliance at the time of the backup.
+These files should be given an identifying name, including the B Series Appliance version, B Series Appliance serial number, base software version, and system time as shown on the Status page of the B Series Appliance at the time of backup.

-BeyondTrust-hosted sites do not have access to /appliance, but administrators should maintain backups of hosted site /login data.
-BeyondTrust Cloud sites have a minimal version of the /appliance web interface accessible from the Appliance tab of the /login administrative web interface.
-Since BeyondTrust manages the network configuration of BeyondTrust Cloud sites and provides a working default certificate, BeyondTrust Cloud administrators need to backup only their certificates, SSL/TLS configuration, and/or updates schedule, if these have been manually customized.
+Cloud sites have a minimal version of the /appliance web interface accessible from the Appliance tab of the /login administrative web interface.
+Since BeyondTrust manages the network configuration of BeyondTrust Cloud sites and provides a working default certificate, administrators need to backup only their own custom certificates and SSL/TLS configuration, if these have been manually customized.

-BeyondTrust failover enables the synchronization of data between two peer appliances, creating a simplified process for securely swapping from a failed appliance.
-Two appliances host the same installed software package for a single site.
-DNS directs support traffic of the site to one of these peer appliances, the primary appliance, where all settings are configured.
-The backup appliance synchronizes with the primary appliance, according to the settings configured in the appliance's /login interface.
-To set up failover between appliances, refer to Failover Dynamics and Options .
+BeyondTrust failover enables the synchronization of data between two peer B Series Appliances, creating a simplified process for securely swapping from a failed B Series Appliance.
+Two B Series Appliances host the same installed software package for a single site.
+DNS directs support traffic of the site to one of these B Series Appliances, the primary B Series Appliance, where all settings are configured.
+The backup B Series Appliance synchronizes with the primary B Series Appliance, according to the settings configured in the /login interface.
+BeyondTrust's failover documentation details how to configure failover between B Series Appliances.

-Once two appliances are in failover mode, the backup of settings and data from the primary to the backup should occur.
+Once two B Series Appliances are in failover mode, the backup of settings and data from the primary to the backup will occur.

-- Log into the /login admin web interface of the backup appliance.
+- Log in to the /login admin web interface of the backup B Series Appliance.

 - Browse to Management > Failover.